spinkx/spinkx-content-marketing/readme.txt

 = What happens after 30 days of FREE trial of all Features? =

 None of the features are blocked after the Trial, except for being able to BOOST your own posts or Transferring revenue earned to your bank account.
 You can continue to accumulate points & revenue.
-But you will be able to use those features after a purchase.
+But you will be able to use those features only after a purchase.
+(Exceptions are always there)

 = Can i use this plugin only to for my Sidebar widget & Not boost posts & earn revenue. =